Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Abidi et al. \cite{Abidi} proposed a system consisting of: nodes that create social relationships, a context Manager, a social relationship manager and a trust formation adjustor.
-The goal of the system is to assist the nodes to find trustworthy service providers.
-The level of trust of the service providers depend both on direct trust (the interactions between the requestor and the service provider) and recommendations of the requestor's neighbors.
+Abidi et al. \cite{Abidi} proposed a system consisting of nodes that create social relationships, a context Manager, a social relationship manager, and a trust formation adjustor.
+The goal of the system is to assist the nodes in finding trustworthy service providers.
+The level of trust between the service providers depends on both direct trust (the interactions between the requestor and the service provider) and, recommendations of the requestor's neighbors.
 The trust parameters adjust to the network context and the relationships between the nodes.
-The trust parameters taken into account are the quality of Service and social trust properties like honesty cooperativeness and social relationships.
+The trust parameters taken into account are the quality of Service and social trust properties like honesty, cooperativeness, and social relationships.
 Trust calculations rely on Social relationship factors.
-The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship and social object relationship.
+The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship, and social object relationships.
 The experiments were performed in MATLAB and they were focused on the performance of the method and comparison with other models.
 The final results were presented in diagrams.
+The authors do not specify the threat model, but they take social aspects into account.

 Adewuyi et al. \cite{Adewuyi} proposed a system called CTRUST.
-In this work the authors model the trust units with mathematical functions.
-The trust properties used to calculate the trust level are: the social relationships between the nodes and the context.
+In this work, the authors model the trust units with mathematical functions.
+The trust properties used to calculate the trust level are the social relationships between the nodes and the context.
 This paper also introduces a parameter to model trust maturity, the point at which trust can be computed using direct interactions alone.
-The performance was evaluated based on the trust accuracy, convergence, and resiliency.
-Diagrams are presenting the final results.
+The performance was evaluated based on trust accuracy, convergence, and resiliency.
+Diagrams present the final results.
+The authors do not specify the threat model, but they take social aspects into account.